 - Custom do-files: This entails developing a do-file or R script checking for the above data quality issues.
-(J-PAL staff and affiliates: See example custom HFC Stata and R code and an HFC template.)
+For examples, see the example custom HFC Stata and R code, and an HFC template (please note: The code in these templates is a work in progress, and we strongly recommend thoroughly testing it before using it on a project.
+If you have comments for improvements or modifications to the code, please submit them here).
 Customized do-files have the advantage of being flexible and are especially useful when standardized tools will not suit your needs but require time upfront to develop.
 Not every potential data quality issue is foreseeable, so custom do-files might need periodic updating.

 - IPA user-written commands: Innovations for Poverty Action (IPA) developed commands to conduct HFCs.
 These also require an upfront investment in order to understand what each command does and how to use them.

 - SurveyCTO built-in features can be used to automate many data quality checks.

 Regardless of implementation method, it is best to prepare HFC procedures before enumerators go to the field.